lostapathy/packer-templates/README.md

 of work is shared by their common ancestor and only performed once, we nearly cut overall build time in half.

+Build names should be based on what the image provides, but not what version.
+This saves the effort of reconfiguring later images in the chain when software earlier in the chain is upgraded.
+Not managing version upgrades by creating separate builds for each version also furthers our goal of keeping all images current and standardized.

 # Credits